in ,

 In one study, 60% of IBS patients evaluated bloating as the most troublesome symptom, whereas 29% identified pain as the most invasive symptom.
 [Ref]

-Women with IBS report abdominal bloating and distention more frequently than males do.
-Bloating symptoms in women get worse around menstruation time.
+Women with IBS report abdominal bloating and distention more frequently than men do.
+Bloating symptoms in women get worse during their menstrual periods.
 [Ref]

 In most research, bloating is more common in IBS patients with constipation than in those with diarrhea, while some studies found no association between bloating and any particular defecation pattern.
 [Ref]